-SECTION 6- All games have a GRACE PERIOD of five minutes to field eight players.
+SECTION 6- All teams have a GRACE PERIOD of five minutes to field eight players.
 (Same as Slow Pitch Softball rule).
 Teams must have a minimum of six original drafted players or they will incur a forfeit.
-See also Section 15.
+See also Section 16.

-SECTION 7- INNING RUN LIMIT: For the first SIX innings of any league game, the scoring in any half inning may not exceed 4 runs.
-However, there is no run limit after SIX complete innings or any earlier inning that begins with ten (10) or less minutes remaining in the game.
+SECTION 7- INNING RUN LIMIT: For the first FIVE innings of any league game, the scoring in any half inning may not exceed 4 runs.
+However, there is no run limit after FIVE complete innings or any earlier inning that begins with ten (10) or less minutes remaining in the game.

 SECTION 8- COURTESY RUNNERS are permitted.
-Each player can be a courtesy runner a maximum once per inning and unlimited times per game and need not be the last out.
+Each player can be a courtesy runner a maximum of once per inning and and need not be the last out.
 No player may run more than once an inning whether from home or from a base.
 This rule is not negotiable throughout the game.
+If a team 'bats-around', the rule still stands that any player running for another player is limited to once per inning.

-The player being run for MUST initiate the request!
+The baserunner MUST initiate the request!